ihsan16110/mahdi16110/README.md

 - 👯 I’m looking to collaborate on Web application development using Django.
 - 🤔 I’m looking for help with  Industrial Networking.
 - 💬 Ask me about  Python & IIoT.
-- 🕵 I love working with  team where I can collaborate to solve complex problems
+- 🕵 I love working with  team where I can collaborate to solve complex problems.
 - 💬 kindly feel free to contact me if you need any further information: mahdiihsan16110@gmail.com